-The Town Board created an Ad-Hoc Committee to assist in planning the new park area and to ensure access to passive recreational opportunities in the Town.
+The Town Board created an Ad-Hoc Committee, including adjacent property owners to the newly acquired land, to assist in planning the new park area and to ensure access to passive recreational opportunities in the Town.

 Needs Assessment

 To accomplish the outdoor recreation needs assessment, Vierbicher and the Town Parks Commission developed an outreach strategy for the Town of New Glarus.